zju3dv/EasyVolcap/readme.md

 pip install -e . --no-build-isolation --no-deps
 ```

-We opted to use the lastest `pyproject.toml` style packing system for exposing commandline interfaces.
+We opted to use the latest `pyproject.toml` style packing system for exposing commandline interfaces.
 It creates a virtual environment for building dependencies by default, which could be quite slow.
 Disabled with `--no-build-isolation`.
 You should create a `conda` or `mamba` (recommended) environment for development, and install the dependencies manually.
 If existing environment with `PyTorch` installed can be utilized, you can jump straight to installing the `pip` dependencies.